 The Tofane group is one of the most distinguishing in Dolomites.
 It has three main peaks which are of quite similar altitude: Tofana di Mezzo, 3244 m, Tofana di Dentro, 3238 m and Tofana di Rozes, 3225 m.
 All the three highest peaks were first conquered by Paul Grohmann along with local mountain guides, in 1863 (di Mezzo), 1864 (di Rozes) and 1865 (di Dentro).

-The whole massif lies west of Cortina d'Ampezzo, so according to classification we use here on SP it belongs to Cortina Dolomites.
-On the south the border of Tofane group is the valley which runs from Cortina d'Ampezzo to the Falzarego Pass (2105 m).
-On the east the massif ends deep down in the Ampezzo valley.
-And on the western side the massif is divided from the Lavarella group by the valley of Travenanzes.
+The whole massif lies west of Cortina d'Ampezzo, so according to the classification we use here on SP, it belongs to Cortina Dolomites.
+On the south, the border of the Tofane group is the valley which runs from Cortina d'Ampezzo to the Falzarego Pass (2105 m).
+On the east, the massif ends deep down in the Ampezzo valley.
+While on the western side, the massif is divided from the Lavarella group by the valley of Travenanzes.

-Geologically the massif of Tofane is made of "dolomia principale", a typical dolomites rock.
+Geologically the massif of Tofane is made of "dolomia principale", a typical dolomite rock.

 All three main peaks can be ascended by marked routes, but they are far from being easy.